-Yes, a dip in the canals?
-Why not?
+But you might think it could be a good idea.
 You just throw yourself from the marble pier when the tropical Venice’ summer heat covers you like a thick, sweaty blanket.
 Or why not take a dive and swim over the canal when you missed the last Vaporetto?
-Swimming in Venice’ canals is not recommended, and there are a few reasons for this.
+It still is not a good idea.
+Let’s dive into why it’s not.

 The first reason